microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01.md

       - **[Deploy FHIR Server Samples](https://github.com/microsoft/fhir-server-samples#deployment)** environment.
          - Before running this **[PowerShell deployment script](https://github.com/microsoft/fhir-server-samples/blob/master/deploy/scripts/Create-FhirServerSamplesEnvironment.ps1)**, you MUST login to your Azure subscription and connect to Azure AD with your secondary tenant (can be primary tenant if you already have directory admin privilege) that provides you with directory admin role access required for this setup.

          NOTE: The connection to Azure AD can be made using a different tenant domain than the one tied to your Azure subscription.
-If you don't have privileges to create app registrations, users, etc. in your Azure AD tenant, you can create a new secondary tenant, which will just be used for demo identities, etc.
+If you don't have privileges to create app registrations, users, grant admin consent, etc. in your Azure AD tenant, you can create a new secondary tenant, which will just be used for demo identities, etc.
-         - Post deployment, save your admin tenant credential to be used in later challenges.
+         - Post deployment, save your admin tenant user credential to be used in later challenges for web app sign-in.

       - To Validate your deployment,
          - Check Azure resources created in {ENVIRONMENTNAME} and {ENVIRONMENTNAME}-sof Resource Groups